zombinome/jPresent/README.md

 ========

 Simple Jquery plugin to do presentations.
-Written as test excersice for Yndex job application.
+Written as test excersice for Yandex job application.